Optimizing for Strategy Diversity in the Design of Video Games

-\item Therefore, to count the number of $k$-loadouts, we need to count the number of $(k-1)$-dimensional faces on a cyclic polytope in dimension $m$ that are contained within at least one odd facet.
-To the best of our knowledge, this is an unsolved problem in the literature.
+\item Therefore, to count the number of $k$-loadouts, we need to count the number of $(k-1)$-dimensional faces of a cyclic polytope in dimension $m$ that are contained within at least one even facet.
+To the best of our knowledge, this problem has not been directly solved in the literature.
 Nonetheless, using Gale's evenness criterion we can map this to a purely combinatorial problem on binary strings (\cref{lemma:face_array} and \cref{lemma:facets_intersection}).
-Through some combinatorial bijections, we show that at worst a factor of 4 is lost when one adds the requirement that the $(k-1)$-dimensional face must be contained within at least one odd facet, with the factor improving to 2 if $m$ is odd (\cref{cor:m_odd}), and improving to 1 if $k$ is small (\cref{lemma:small_k}).\footnote{We should note that generally, a cyclic polytope does not have an equal number of odd and even facets.
-Therefore, one should not expect this factor to always be 2.} These arguments form the cases in Theorem~\ref{thm:lowerbound}. \end{enumerate}
+Through some combinatorial bijections, we show that we lose at most a factor of 2 by restricting to even facets, and lose nothing if $k$ is small.
+These arguments form the cases in \cref{thm:lowerbound}.
+We note that it was important for us to be interested in even facets instead of odd facets, as counting odd facets can lose an unboundedly large factor. \end{enumerate}

-To summarize, both our upper and lower bounds employ the cyclic polytope, but through different transformations---projecting down to $\R^{m-1}$ and then lifting back up for the upper bound, and ``flipping'' even rows for the lower bound.
+To summarize, both our upper and lower bounds employ the cyclic polytope, but through different transformations: projecting down to $\R^{m-1}$ and then lifting back up for the upper bound, and ``flipping'' rows for the lower bound.